svewap/nnrestapi/Documentation/Introduction/Index.rst

 * ``PATCH`` will update certain fields of an existing entry
 * ``DELETE`` will delete an existing entry

-It is pretty much up to you, which request type you use to do what.
+It is pretty much up to you, which request type you use to achieve what.
 And people occasionally get confused about the exact difference between ``PUT`` and ``PATCH``.
 But things get easier to understand later, if you stick with the standards.

 Where to go from here?